We are currently fully online.

-Since October 2019, we have hosted salons in London, Oxford, Mountain View, Melo Park, Brussels, Berlin, and Mumbai.
+In previous months, we hosted offline salons in London, Oxford, New York City, Los Angeles, Mountain View, Menlo Park, Brussels, Berlin, Atlanta, and Mumbai.

-We're building a new way to find, hire and represent intellectuals in the 21st century.
+We're building a new way to find, hire and represent public intellectuals in the 21st century.

-If you're a dedicated thinker, speaker or writer looking for support, we would love to hear from you.
+If you're a dedicated thinker, speaker or writer looking for support, we would like to hear from you.

-If you're looking for dedicated public educators, we would love to hear from you.
+If you're looking for dedicated public educators, we would like to hear from you.

 “For me the I.I is that friend you lost touch with, but can pick back up and go deep with at any second.
 It’s extremely intentional and unabashed in its quest; searching for good thought online.
 In a time with so much noise, I love anything that’s looking for a very clear and specific cut they’re trying to elevate.”